devak23/stockmarket-glossary/Risk&Return.md

 Sp = sqrt[sqr(Wa) x sqr(Sa) + 2 x Wa x Sa x Wb x Sb x R + sqr(Wb) x sqr(Sb)]

-Wa, Wb = investment in A and B respectively
+- Wa, Wb = investment in A and B respectively
-Sa, Sb = SD of A and B respectively
+- Sa, Sb = SD of A and B respectively
-R = correlation between returns of A and returns of B
+- R = correlation between returns of A and returns of B.

 Correlations are between -1 and 1.
 They are a measure of the degree to which the returns on to assets fluctuate together.

 - When the correlation = 1, the returns are perfectly correlated.
 When one goes up, you know exactly by how much the other will go up.